-Odin Hartshorn Halvorson began telling stories to entertain himself as a kid and it generally spiraled out of control from there.
+Odin Hartshorn Halvorson began telling stories to entertain himself as a kid, and it generally spiraled out of control from there.
 First came the custom Dungeons and Dragons settings when he was ten, then the short stories and National Novel Writing Month challenges through his teens.
-Now, he publishes short stories and non-fiction while he writes his first novel, runs a successful writing community, and volunteers his time and technical know-how to various literary organizations, including the Science Fiction and Fantasy Writers of America.
+Now, he publishes short stories and non-fiction while he writes his first novel, runs a successful writing community, and volunteers his time and technical know-how to various organizations, including EveryLibrary, Democracy Cafe, and the Science Fiction and Fantasy Writers Association.

-Odin's work has been published in Collective Realms, Book XI: a journal of literary philosophy, Eastern Structures, Duende Literary, The Stonecoast Review, and two anthology collections from Enso Publishing.
+Odin's work has been published in Analog Science Fiction and Fact, The Great Void Books, Collective Realms, Book XI: a journal of literary philosophy, Eastern Structures, Duende Literary, The Stonecoast Review, and two anthology collections from Enso Publishing.
 He has also self-published three poetry collections, including a chapbook of ELH Haiku.
 He writes avidly for his Medium.com blog @indubitablyodin, with pieces like Hard Work: The Greatest Con, and “Becoming Superman” The Book All Writers Need to Read receiving critical attention.

-In his spare time, Odin plays Dungeons and Dragons, volunteers for the Socrates Café non-profit as a member of their advisory board, and watches more classic science fiction with his partner than is probably healthy.
-He lives in Northern California with his partner and their murderous cats.
+In his spare time, Odin plays Dungeons and Dragons, writes fan fiction, and watches more classic science fiction with his partner than is probably healthy.
+He lives in Northern California with his partner and their approximately 9000 murderous cats.